-Adequate rest and sleep are very
+Adequate rest and sleep are very important.
+Most

-well-ventilated area helps reduce stress and fatigue.
+helps reduce stress and fatigue.

 Moderate exercise and deep breathing may be helpful.
 Excessive exercise weakens the adrenals and eventually makes allergies and asthma worse.
 Running or bicycling along heavily traveled roads may seem healthy but exposes one to harmful exhaust fumes.

-Emotions have powerful effects on glandular activity.
+Emotions can have powerful effects on glandular activity.
 Fear, worry, anger and other negative emotions add stress to the body.
 Positive, inspiring, uplifting thoughts reduce stress.